-Gray (a) 6 20 2024 Charles "Charlie" Gr Inday, September 29 Sunday, S Charlie earned, was a low and loving man, in St. Louis, Chame passionate, and was born was born in St. June 17, 1934, to MNO, June 1/, 1/2 B. Gray, Jr. and Mary France (Buffum) Gray.
-He had a wonderful time growing up in NYC and spending time in Charlie Exeter Woods Hole, MA attended Phillips
+Gray u.c.
+2024 Charles "Charlie" Gr Inday, September 29 Sunday, S Charlie earned, a ic loving mai., St. Louis, Chame passionate, and was born and was boi June 17, in St. Gilson 1934, to B. Gray, Jr. and Mary Francis (Buffum) Gray.
+He had a wonderful time growing up in spending and time Woods Hole, MA attended Phillips Woods MA.
+Charlie Exeter 's degree in literature